 You’ve created your strategy… but how do you evaluate your progress?
-This six-phase technique will help.

 But… now what?
 How do you actually evaluate your progress toward your strategy?